pluscloudopen/docs/content/en/docs/overview/plusserver-region-az/_index.md

 * DE-NORTH-1
 * DE-WEST-2

-## PlusServer Region and Availability Zone List
+## plusserver Region and Availability Zone List

-The following table lists the regions and AZs offered by PlusServer:
+The following table lists the regions and AZs offered by plusserver:

 | Region   | Availability Zone | Location            |
 |----------|-------------------|---------------------|